koukei7/UnityDevTool/README.md

 # Unity Lighting Kit
 Speed up and simplify implementation of level lighting.
-Cover a wide variety of use cases for maximum reusability.
+Covers a variety of generic use cases for maximum reusability.